msi-ris/Tutorials/illumina_qc_cmd.md

 The text that writes to the terminal is the ID of the job, and confirms that your job has been sucessfully submitted.
 If you get a different message, it means there was some error in your job request, usually in the `#PBS` lines.
 Check your spelling and limits allowed in the queues and try again.
+You will get email notifications when your job starts and when your job exits.

+## Part 5: Automating FastQC and Trimmomatic With Scripts
+This script is good - it runs `fastqc` on the raw reads, then cleans them with `trimmomatic`, then runs `fastqc` on the cleaned output.
+But it's not very flexible and would require a lot of modifications or a different dataset.
+In this section, we will look at some more advance scripts that will both teach cool tricks and give you a more general script that can be used across multiple projects with minimal rewriting.